 - No data indicate that the shipment was in excellent condition before the damages or loss.

 - The cargo or policy did not specify the freight carrier.

 How Should a Freight Insurance Policy Be Selected?

 Being knowledgeable about the insurance includes understanding your freight insurance policy.
 As a general guideline, you should read the entire contract from front to back to ensure no omitted clauses could cause you difficulty.
 Nevertheless, if this is uncharted territory for you, we advise using a trustworthy insurance agent, an advancer, or a freight broker.

 A trustworthy insurance agent knowledgeable in the freighting industry will be able to assess your business, select an insurance plan that is right for you, and then carefully read the procedure to ensure there are no deceptive clauses.
 There are many excellent insurance brokers in the area, and they can help you navigate the procedure quickly.

-A freight broker should be familiar with freight insurances or, at the very least, work closely with an agent, in addition to cultivating the relationship between you and a carrier.
-A professional freight broker should suggest freight insurances and have the tools necessary to put together a strong policy.
+A freight broker should be familiar with freight insurance or, at the very least, work closely with an agent, in addition to cultivating the relationship between you and a carrier.
+A professional freight broker should suggest freight insurance and have the tools necessary to put together a strong policy.
 It might be time to locate a new broker if your current one does not advise purchasing insurance.

 Although it’s not that much advised, a seasoned freight forwarder should also be familiar with insurance and have a network of reputable agents.
-If you currently use a freight forwarder, get in touch with them and describe your needs; they should be able to suggest freight insurances coverage for you.
+If you currently use a freight forwarder, get in touch with them and describe your needs; they should be able to suggest freight insurance coverage for you.

 NimbusPost is a one-stop logistics solution that manages your freight transportation and provides smart solutions for your operations.
 It gives you an easy way to track and monitor your cargo as they are transported and get real-time updates.
 In addition, by syncing your operations, NimbusPost enables better visibility so that you can make more informed decisions as and when needed.